Ebonsignori/obsidian-auto-journal/README.md

   ```
   </details>

 - [@ Symbol Linking](https://github.com/Ebonsignori/obsidian-at-symbol-linking) I keep a `People` directory at the top of my journal that I regularly link to with the `@` symbol.
-You can configure this plugin to only look for links in that directory when typing `@`
+You can configure this plugin to only look for links in that directory when typing `@`.

-- [Google Photos](https://github.com/alangrainger/obsidian-google-photos) Useful way to include photos in each of your entries but while storing them in a separate app.
+- [Google Photos](https://github.com/alangrainger/obsidian-google-photos) Useful way to include photos in each of your entries while storing them in a separate app.
 This plugin will create thumbnails so you can still see the photos, but they'll be hosted by Google and not take up space in your vault.

 ## Installing